 Singer/songwriter Faith Hill was also adopted at the young age of one-week-old.

 Malcolm X, civil rights leader, was in foster care from the age of 13.

 James Dean (the actor famous for portraying rebellious teens) was a foster kid too.

-Nelson Mandela was informally adopted in an unusual arrangement by a village leader in order to show gratitude to Mandela’s deceased father.
+Nelson Mandela was informally adopted in an unusual arrangement by a village leader to show gratitude to Mandela’s deceased father.

 Actor Ray Liotta was adopted at age 6 months.

 John Lennon was informally adopted by an aunt and uncle at the age of 9.